eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture.md

 accelerated, ensuring that it meets urgent regulatory needs while maintaining the potential for future expansion.

 A further goal is to enable rapid and wide-scale deployment.
 Design decisions are made to support swift development, integration, and rollout of the solution, making it broadly accessible across the European Union.
-To ensure inclusivity, the solution is designed for compatibility with all common devices used by Europeans to access online services, including mobile phones, tablets, laptops, and desktop computers.
+To ensure inclusion, the solution is designed for compatibility with all common devices used by Europeans to access online services, including mobile phones, tablets, laptops, and desktop computers.
 The primary delivery channel will be a white-label mobile application.

 The solution relies on a device-based proof of age model, leveraging widely available mobile devices such as smartphones and tablets to store age attestations.
 This approach supports the goal of rapid deployment and broad accessibility.